jianliujiangxi/huoshu/README.md

-# The package is proposed to create some basic methods for saving time and human power of algorithm engineers of HuoShu Tech.
-Inc.
+# The package is proposed to create some basic methods for saving time and human power of algorithm engineers of ***HuoShu Tech.
+Inc.***

- *Welcome every algorithmer of HuoShu to become contributor!!!*
+ *Welcome every engineer of HuoShu to become the contributor in this big project!!!*

 ## Project Content
 ```bash